datalad-handbook/book/docs/basics/101-121-siblings.rst

 front of you, or maybe other files than the ones currently in front of you on your desk.

-Imagine that a ``datalad update`` created a small drawer, placed all of the changed or added files from the sibling inside, and put it on your desk.
+Imagine that a :command:`datalad update` created a small drawer, placed all of the changed or added files from the sibling inside, and put it on your desk.
 You can now take a look into that drawer to see whether you want to have the changes right in front of you.

 The drawer is a branch, and it is usually called ``remotes/origin/master``.
-To look inside of it you can ``git checkout BRANCHNAME``, or you can do a ``diff`` between the branch (your drawer) and the dataset as it is currently in front of you (your desk).
+To look inside of it you can :command:`git checkout BRANCHNAME`, or you can do a ``diff`` between the branch (your drawer) and the dataset as it is currently in front of you (your desk).
 We will do the latter, and leave the former for a different lecture: